Choosing your degree and university if you want a business career

 Often small local employers like graduates to have degrees that relate to the job they are applying for.
 This is because they don’t have much time or money to train employees from scratch, and so like graduates with the knowledge and skills to be useful straight away.
 However, sometimes you can still get accepted whatever your degree subject if you have quite a bit of relevant work experience.

 Larger employers frequently accept applications for business roles from graduates with any degree subject.
-This is because they have more time and money to teach graduates the knowledge and skills they need, so they can hire the ones who have the most potential be great employees in the future.
+This is because they have more time and money to teach graduates the knowledge and skills they need, so they can hire the ones who have the most potential to be great employees in the future.
 However, you’re likely to need a good grade in your degree, plenty of activities and experience on your CV and sometimes particular grades at A level (eg ABB or higher).
 And quite a few large employers do ask for a degree subject that’s relevant to the job you’re applying for.

 Choose a degree subject that suits you – grades often matter